alttch/eva3/doc/notifiers.rst

 JSON notifier properties.
 In this case, all above fields are included in each notification data row.

-`NDJSON <http://ndjson.org/>`_ (Newline Delimited JSON) allows to send, process and collect EVA ICS logs, state telemetry and other data as HTTP NDJSON-stream.
+This allows to send, process and collect EVA ICS logs, state telemetry and other data as HTTP `NDJSON <http://ndjson.org/>`_ (Newline Delimited JSON) stream, which is compatible with various data collectors, processors and aggregators.

 JSON RPC
 --------